 Within the Health and Social Care department, all students are encouraged to continue with their work after school and during free periods.

-For year 11s, catch up sessions are run on a Wednesday after school and year 9 and 10 students have the opportunity to work with elderly people in a local care home on a Thursday after school.
+For year 11s, catch up sessions are run on a Wednesday after school and year 9 and 10 students have the opportunity to work with elderly people in a local care home.